ollarethe4k-dotcom/Multi-Tools/README.md

 *   **Suggestions:** We accept proposals for new hardware obfuscation features via Pull Requests.

 *   **Issue Reporting:** If a function fails (e.g., a Disk ID remains offline), please open an Issue so we can refine the error-handling logic.

 ---

+## 🗺️ Roadmap & Future Implementations

+**We are looking to expand the tool's capabilities beyond simple ID spoofing.
+Our current research is focused on:**

+### 🛡️ Automatic Secure Boot & TPM Emulation
+The biggest challenge for dual-boot users (Windows/Linux) is the mandatory Secure Boot requirement for games like *Warzone* on Windows 11.
+* **Target:** Create a Kernel-Level driver to spoof the `SecureBoot` state to "Enabled" even when disabled in BIOS.
+* **TPM 2.0:** Developing a software-based TPM provider to satisfy system requirements without physical hardware constraints.

+### 🕵️ Advanced Stealth Features
+* **Kernel-Level Spoofing:** Moving from Registry/PowerShell methods to direct memory manipulation to hide from deeper Anti-Cheat scans.
+* **BaseBoard & Monitor Spoofing:** Adding serial modification for Motherboards and Display EDIDs.
+* **Firmware Consistency:** Ensuring that all spoofed IDs match across the Registry, WMI, and SMBIOS.

+> [!NOTE]
+> These features are currently in the **Research & Development** phase.
+> If you have experience with Windows Driver Development (WDM) or UEFI hooking, feel free to open a PR!

+---